 All CCMC employees are required to have a yearly tuberculosis screening.
-The Employee Health Nurse, according to appropriate protocol, will coordinate yearly screening.
-Hepatitis A and B vaccinations, and flu vaccinations (when available) are provided to all employees at no cost.
+The Employee Health Nurse, according to appropriate protocol, will coordinate required screening.
+Hepatitis A and B vaccinations, Covid-19 and flu vaccinations (when available) are provided to all employees at no cost.
+Periodic screening for communicable diseases (i.e. Covid-19 or Influenza) may be required.
+The employee has the right to decline screening and/or vaccination for infectious diseases.
+The employee must sign a waiver stating they are declining the vaccine or screening tests.
+By declining the screening or vaccination of communicable illness, they may also be forfeiting the employment.